Long time, read-every-word readers will know instantly why I’m talking about this.

 3. Listen to music or run with a friend.

-Okay, these are two but I am including them here because I’m guessing (more from a hunch than from my research) that only one of these will work for most people.
+I’m listing these as a single tip because I’m guessing (more from a hunch than from my research) that only one of these will work for most people.
 But both of these are things that can contribute to the release of endorphins, and many people believe that either listening to music or running with a loved one can contribute to your runner’s high.
 Personally, running with someone else will never do that for me.
 But music?
 OH HELL YEAH.
 Maybe you’re lucky and they’ll both work for you!
 Anybody out there think they both help?

 4. Pay attention to what works for you.